-Products labeled by length (such as yarn) or area, often require the application of tension to the ends of the product in order to straighten the product before measuring.
-When testing yarn and thread, apply tension and use the specialized equipment as defined by the latest version of ASTM D1907/D1907M-12, "Standard Test Method for Linear Density of Yarn (Yarn Number) by the Skein Method," in conjunction with the sampling plans and package requirements described in this handbook.
-Use Section 2.3.7.
-"Evaluate for Compliance" to determine lot conformance.
+Yes, products labeled by length (such as yarn) or area, often requires the application of tension to the ends of the product in order to straighten the product before measuring.
+When testing yarn and thread, apply tension and use the specialized equipment specified in ASTM D1907-07, "Standard Test Method for Linear Density of Yarn (Yarn Number) by the Skein Method," in conjunction with the sampling plans and package requirements described in this handbook.

-4.5.
+Follow the procedures in Section 2.3.7.
+"Evaluating Results" to determine lot conformance.

+4.7.
 Polyethylene Sheeting